Demonstration notebook for the mailcom package

 # what to call any columns that are not matched to pre-defined keys

-# or get the unmatched keyword from the workflow settings
+# get this from the workflow settings

 unmatched_keyword = workflow_settings.get("csv_col_unmatched_keyword")